TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ## Setup Python environment

-We highly recommend that you make a virtual environment for the parser:
+We highly recommend that you make a virtual environment for the parser and install the `wheel` package:

     python3 -m venv venv-parser-neural
     source venv-parser-neural/bin/activate
+    pip3 install wheel

 Then you need to install the necessary libraries: